pranomostro/wd/README.md

 The date has to have the format YEAR-MONTH-DAY, somewhat similar to ISO 8601.
-Unlike ISO 8601 this allows years bigger than 5 digits. wd(1) does not allow negative years or the year 0.
+Unlike ISO 8601 this allows years bigger than 5 digits. wd does not allow negative years or the year 0.

 For more information, consult your local manpage.